azcoigreach/nagatha-assistant/README.md

 - Plugin architecture: extend Nagatha with self-contained modules that expose callable *functions*; the chat agent can invoke these at runtime via the OpenAI function-calling interface.
+- Web search plugin: allows the agent to query the internet via SearXNG and summarise findings, with transparent citation of sources.

 Key Features (DB & Chat)
 - AI Chat: interactive chat sessions with LLM (OpenAI), with persistent session history